TeaClientMC/.github/profile/readme.md

 <p align="middle"> <a href="https://twitter.com/teaclientmc" target="blank"><img src="https://img.shields.io/twitter/follow/teaclientmc?logo=twitter&style=for-the-badge" alt="teaclientmc" /></a> </p>
 </div>
 <br><br>
 <h3>THIS CLIENT IS IN A NON FINISHED STATE!
-I do not take responsibility for anything that happens while using it<h3>
+We do not take responsibility for anything that happens while using it<h3>
 <h3 align="center">A minecraft client made Open-Sourced</h3>

 **For Beta Releases, Suggestions, and Support join the discord! https://discord.gg/teaclient**